LuzTellez/ThirdGitActionAZ/README.md

 10. Name your new secret **AZURE_SUBSCRIPTION_ID** and paste the value from the `id:` field in the first command.
 11. Click **Add secret**.
 12. Click **New repository secret** again.
-13. Name the second secret **AZURE_CREDENTIALS** and paste the entire contents from the second terminal command you entered.
+13. Name the second secret **AZURE_CREDENTIALS** and paste the entire answer contents from the second terminal command you entered.
 14. Click **Add secret**
 15. Go back to the Pull requests tab and in your pull request go to the **Files Changed** tab.
 Find and then edit the `.github/workflows/deploy-staging.yml` file to use some new actions.